Back to Blog

 DOJ Accredited Representative • 15+ years experience

-Mission Viejo, one of the largest planned communities in Orange County, is home to many international travelers and immigrant families.
-When issues arise at a U.S. port of entry, Customs and Border Protection (CBP) may issue a deferred inspection notice, requiring the traveler to appear at a local CBP office to complete the inspection process.
+Mission Viejo, one of the largest planned communities in Orange County with over 95,000 residents, is home to many international travelers and immigrant families who transit through LAX, John Wayne Airport, and San Diego border crossings regularly.
+When issues arise at a U.S. port of entry, Customs and Border Protection (CBP) may issue a deferred inspection notice rather than making an immediate admissibility determination.
+This process affects an estimated 50,000 travelers annually nationwide, and understanding how to prepare for and navigate deferred inspection is critical for protecting your immigration status.

 What is Deferred Inspection?

-Deferred inspection occurs when a CBP officer cannot complete your admission inspection at the port of entry (airport or border crossing) and requires you to appear at a designated CBP office for further examination.
+Deferred inspection occurs when a CBP officer at a port of entry — whether an international airport, seaport, or land border crossing — determines they cannot complete your admission inspection at that time and requires you to appear at a designated CBP office for further examination at a later date.
+This is a formal process governed by federal regulation (8 CFR 235.2).

 Common Reasons for Deferred Inspection